abhikulsh1/capstone1/README.md

 # insurance-project

-edit to test end to end flow
+edit to test end to end flow of pipeline
 This project will help you to understand various concept related to Insurace domain.
 Please read the Insurace-domain.pdf to get more functional knowledge on
 Insurace domain.